-- Governing bodies and proprietors will ensure that all staff members undergo the Somerset Safeguarding Child Partnership (SSCP) safeguarding and child protection (including online safety) training at induction. - Will receive appropriate safeguarding and child protection (including online safety) refresher training at least annually (via formal training, email e-bulletins and staff meetings). - All staff must complete FGM awareness training and will understand their legal duty under the Mandatory Reporting Duty. - All staff must complete PREVENT awareness training.
-This is to ensure that they can comply with the legal expectations under the PREVENT duty. - Staff training includes clear reference to internal whistleblowing policy and guidance for escalating concerns. - All staff should receive training on the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
+- Will receive appropriate safeguarding and child protection (including online safety) refresher training at least annually (via formal training, email e-bulletins and staff meetings). - Must complete FGM awareness training and will understand their legal duty under the Mandatory Reporting Duty. - Must complete PREVENT awareness training annually.
+This is to ensure that they can comply with the legal expectations under the PREVENT duty. - Will receive training which includes clear reference to internal whistleblowing policy and guidance for escalating concerns.

+• All staff should receive training on the expectations, applicable roles and responsibilities in relation to filtering and monitoring.

-1.6.2 - Designated Safeguarding Lead and deputy:
+1.6.2 - Designated Safeguarding Lead and deputies:

-- Will undergo formal training provided by the Somerset Safeguarding Children's Partnership (SSCP) to provide them with the knowledge and skills (including online safety) training required to carry out the role.
-The training will be updated every two years. - Deputies will be trained to the same level as the DSL. - The DSL and the deputy will liaise with the SSCP and Somerset Education Safeguarding Service to ensure that their knowledge and skills are updated via e-bulletins, attend DSL network meetings, and take time to read and digest safeguarding bulletins.
+- Will undergo formal training provided by the Somerset Safeguarding Children's Partnership (SSCP) to provide them with the knowledge and skills and training (including online safety) required to carry out the role.
+The training will be updated every two years. - Deputies will be trained to the same level as the DSL. - The DSL and any deputies will liaise with the SSCP and Somerset Education Safeguarding Service to ensure that their knowledge and skills are updated via e-bulletins, attend DSL network meetings, and take time to read and digest safeguarding bulletins.